You may want to grind your own flour for your gluten-free starter or for any baking.Jump to Recipe

 - Continue to feed your starter daily as described, removing most of the starter and leaving 1 tablespoon in the jar.
 Stir in 50 grams of flour and 50 grams of water daily.
 After its first feedings, the starter will grow a small amount in volume within several hours.
 After about a week of daily feedings, it should nearly double in size within perhaps 6 to 8 hours after each feeding, before slowly falling back down.
 At this point, your starter has matured and is ready for baking.

 Have questions about sourdough starters?
-I’m teaching a free Zoom class on Tuesday, July 27th at 4pm PT/7pm ET.
-Register here for that.
-You may also find the answer to your dilemma on my sourdough starter FAQ page here.
+You may find the answer to your dilemma on my sourdough starter FAQ page here.

 If you ordered my book, first of all, thank you very much.
 I hope you are enjoying it.
 If you ordered it from Amazon, will you please write a review?
 (Goodreads also works!)
 Thank you for your support!